Katipunan Avenue: Buildings

-Despite advisories warning against alcohol beverage distribution near schools located along Katipunan Avenue, bar establishments continue to be a popular aspect of the area's nightlife.
-Popular bar establishments include Walrus, VSpot, and Lan Kwai.
+Despite advisories warning against alcohol beverage distribution near schools along Katipunan Avenue, bar establishments remain a popular aspect of the area's nightlife.

 Transport

-The avenue generally features heavy motorized vehicle traffic, and is divided in the middle by traffic islands for the convenience of pedestrians.
-In 2005, the MMDA listed the area of Katipunan Avenue near Ateneo de Manila University as one of Metro Manila's 14 most dangerous traffic black spots.
-In 2008, the MMDA introduced a traffic rerouting plan on the avenue, cutting off some u-turn slots along the avenue; local residents complained, but the MMDA responded that the road was used by many motorists and not just local residents, and that the measures had improved traffic flow.
-Later the MMDA stated they might re-open some of the u-turn slots.
-In 2010, the Metropolitan Manila Development Authority (MMDA) announced that it would deploy 2,000 traffic enforcers along the avenue to deal with the heavy vehicular traffic.
-The city government built a pedestrian overpass in 2006 near Ateneo de Manila University.
+Katipunan Avenue generally features heavy motorized vehicle traffic and is divided in the middle by traffic islands for the convenience of pedestrians.
+In 2005, the Metropolitan Manila Development Authority (MMDA) listed the area of Katipunan Avenue near Ateneo de Manila University as one of Metro Manila's 14 most dangerous traffic black spots.
+In 2008, the MMDA introduced a traffic rerouting plan on the avenue, cutting off some u-turn slots along the avenue; locals complained, but the MMDA responded that the road was used by many motorists and not just local residents and that the measures had improved traffic flow.
+Later, the MMDA stated they might re-open some of the u-turn slots.
+In 2010, the MMDA announced that it would deploy 2,000 traffic enforcers along the avenue to deal with the heavy vehicular traffic.
+In 2006, the city government built a pedestrian overpass near Ateneo de Manila University.

-Motorized tricycles have long been officially banned from Katipunan Avenue, but the ban was not always evenly enforced, until an announcement in August 2008 by the MMDA.
+Motorized tricycles have long been officially banned from Katipunan Avenue, but the ban was not always evenly enforced until an announcement in August 2008 by the MMDA.
 MMDA stated that they would enforce the ban from Aurora Boulevard northwards.
 In September 2008, Quezon City councilor Allan Butch Francisco proposed an exception to the ban.
-He stated that the Quezon City Tricycle Ordinance of 1992 permitted tricycles to travel along national highways if those highways were the only access roads in the area, and that Katipunan Avenue was the only road linking to the u-turn slot on C.P.
+He stated that the Quezon City Tricycle Ordinance of 1992 permitted tricycles to travel along national highways if those highways were the only access roads in the area and that Katipunan Avenue was the only road linking to the U-turn slot on C.P.
 Garcia Avenue.
 Katipunan tricycle drivers held a strike in mid-September in protest.

 Katipunan Station is located on Aurora Boulevard near its intersection with Katipunan Avenue.
 It is the only underground station on Line 2 and the whole LRTA system.